So savory, rich and comforting… this Creamy Tomato Basil Soup is comfort food at its finest!

 - 4 cups chicken stock (or broth)

 - 1 cup Italian style bread crumbs

-- Kosher salt & freshly ground pepper
+- 1/2 teaspoon freshly ground black pepper

-- 1 cup milk
+- 1 cup whole milk

 - 1/4 cup loosely packed finely chopped fresh basil

 - Optional: shredded or grated Parmesan cheese and/or croutons, for topping